roq-trading/roq-logging/README.md

 # roq-logging

-The library provides the logging interface used by all projects offered by Roq Trading Solutions.
+The library provides the logging interface used by all the c++ based projects offered by Roq Trading Solutions.

-The interface borrows from [glog](https://github.com/google/glog) (BSD 3-Clause License) and [fmt](https://github.com/fmtlib/fmt) (MIT License).
+The interface borrows from [glog](https://github.com/google/glog) (BSD 3-Clause License) and uses [fmt](https://github.com/fmtlib/fmt) (MIT License).

 The implementation links to [spdlog](https://github.com/gabime/spdlog) (MIT License).